mongodb/docs/source/administration/backups.rst

-This command creates a dump in of the database in the "``dump/``" directory of only the collection named "``collection``" in the database named "``test``". :program:`mongodump` provides the ":option:`--oplog <mongodump --oplog>`" option which forces the dump operation to use the operation log to take a point-in-time snapshot of the database.
+This command creates a dump in of the database in the "``dump/``" directory of only the collection named "``collection``" in the database named "``test``". :program:`mongodump` provides the ":option:`--oplog <mongodump --oplog>`" option that forces the dump operation to use the operation log to take a point-in-time snapshot of the database.

-TODO: We need to explain how this works.
-Can help you on this tmrw.
+With ":option:`--oplog <mongodump --oplog>`" , :program:`mongodump`
+copies all the data from the source database, as well as all of the :term:`oplog` entries from the beginning of the backup procedure to until the backup procedure completes.
+This backup procedure, in conjunction with :option:`mongorestore --oplogReplay`, allows you to restore a backup that reflects a consistent and specific moment in time.

 If your MongoDB instance is not running, you can use the ":option:`--dbpath <mongodump --dbpath>`" option to specify the